Zipcoder/reveal-slides.tcus/md/persistance-intro-jdbc.md

 Example Prepared Statement SQL

 ```
-delete from Employees where Employee_Id = ?
+DELETE FROM Employees WHERE Employee_Id = ?
 ```

 -